Turkish court acquits defendants in Gezi Park trial | DW | 18.02.2020

-A Turkish court on Tuesday acquitted all 16 defendants over their alleged roles in the 2013 Gezi park protests in Istanbul.
+A Turkish court on Tuesday acquitted nine defendants over their alleged roles in the 2013 Gezi Park protests in Istanbul.
+Seven others also facing trial are still awaiting a verdict.

+The acquitted, which included businessman and rights defender Osman Kavala, had been accused of attempting to overthrow the government by organizing the mass demonstrations.

+In delivering the verdict, the judge said there was "not enough concrete evidence" against the accused.

+Kavala, the only defendant behind bars, has spent more than two years in detention.
+Cheers erupted in the courtroom when an order for his release was read out.

+Kavala, children's development advocate Yigit Aksakoglu and architect Mucella Yapici, were facing life in prison without the possibility of parole.

-The verdict brings to an end a controversial trial that had been slammed by government critics as an attempt to silence opposition voices.
+A guilty verdict had been expected in the controversial trial, which had been slammed by government critics as an attempt to silence opposition voices.

-The judge said there was "not enough concrete evidence" against the accused, which included leading businessman and rights defender Osman Kavala.

 Updates to follow...